Matt Harvey: 2016

 Harvey lost his first three starts of the 2016 season.
-During his first start on Opening Day against the reigning World Series champions, the Kansas City Royals, he allowed 4 runs (3 earned) and did not seem his typical self, striking out few batters and surrendering a large number of hits.
+During his first start on Opening Day against the reigning World Series champions, the Kansas City Royals, he allowed 4 runs (3 earned) and did not seem his typical self - striking out few batters and surrendering a large number of hits.
 After observing Harvey pitch, it seemed that his typical velocity and command had disappeared.
 Throughout the early part of the season, Harvey seemed to be struggling and inconsistent.
-However, Harvey had a few quality starts, including one where he went 7 complete innings while striking out 7 against the Chicago White Sox, and one against the San Diego Padres where he struck out a season high 10 and surrendered only 2 runs through 6 innings.
+Nevertheless, Harvey had a few quality starts, including one where he went 7 complete innings while striking out 7 against the Chicago White Sox and one against the San Diego Padres where he struck out a season-high 10 and surrendered only 2 runs through 6 innings.
 However, he was not pitching as successfully as he was his previous season.
 Mets pitching coach Dan Warthen said early in the season that Harvey had been struggling with a mechanical problem with his slider during his first three starts.

 Throughout the 2016 season, it was believed Harvey was struggling mechanically.
 However, on July 8, in was announced that he opted to have season-ending surgery to resolve a condition called thoracic outlet syndrome.
 Harvey commented on his season-ending surgery, "I'm disappointed in the way I pitched, and hope this cures me, and we get back on track."
 Harvey ended the 2016 season with a 4–10 record and a 4.86 ERA in 17 starts.